-In fact, Brazil is home to the world’s largest tropical wetland, the Pantanal, which boasts some of the country’s most iconic animal species, including toucans, blue-hyacinth macaws, pink dolphins, anacondas, jaguars and thousands of other living species.
+In fact, Brazil is home to the world’s largest tropical wetland, the Pantanal, which boasts some of the country’s most iconic animal species, including toucans, blue hyacinth macaws, pink dolphins, anacondas, jaguars and thousands of other living species.3,4

-A trip to Brazil means wildlife spotting along the Amazon river, hiking through the Chapada Diamantina National Park, partying with the locals and indulging in all the delicious foods.
-With this in mind, it is important to consider your travel health prior to your departure.
-Speak with your healthcare professional about which vaccinations are recommended to protect you from disease and illness.
+A trip to Brazil means wildlife spotting along the Amazon river, hiking through the Chapada Diamantina National Park, partying with the locals and indulging in all the delicious foods.3 With this in mind, it is important to consider your travel health prior to your departure.
+Speak with your healthcare professional about which vaccinations and preventative medicines are recommended to protect you from disease and illness.

 Before you go to Brazil

-The World Health Organisation (WHO) recommends that all travellers are up-to-date with their routine vaccinations including measles, mumps, rubella, diphtheria, tetanus, pertussis (whooping cough), hepatitis B, polio, influenza and pneumococcal disease.
+The Centers for Disease Control and Prevention recommend that all travellers are up-to-date with their routine vaccinations including measles, mumps, rubella, diphtheria, tetanus, pertussis (whooping cough), polio, chicken pox and influenza.
 These vaccinations are given as part of the National Immunisation Program (NIP).
-For a full list please refer to the NIP schedule, available here In some cases, you may need a booster or re-vaccination against a disease to ensure you still have immunity.
+For a full list please refer to the NIP schedule, available here.
+In some cases, you may need a booster or re-vaccination against a disease to ensure you still have immunity.

 There are no specific vaccination requirements for entry into Rio de Janeiro; however the vaccination recommendations for Brazil still apply.